 Skiing & snowboarding

 Perisher is for everyone, from those who have never stepped on skis or a snowboard before to big air warriors and free riders who love it steep.
-There are 47 lifts servicing 1,245 hectares of skiable terrain.
-Perisher Valley is the main base and where most people start their Perisher experience.
-From Perisher Valley you can ski across to Smiggin Holes, then over to Blue Cow and across to Guthega.
-All have their own personalities and all are well worth exploring.
-You can even ride the Skitube from Perisher Valley to Blue Cow if you want to.
+There are 47 lifts servicing 1,245 hectares of skiable terrain, with Perisher Valley the main base where most people start their Perisher experience.
+From there you can ski across to Smiggin Holes, over to Blue Cow and on to Guthega.
+Each village has its own personality, and all are well worth exploring.
+You can even ride the Skitube from Perisher Valley to Blue Cow.

 More on mountain fun

-Have you ever wondered how the slopes are groomed so perfectly?
-Go behind the scenes riding in a groomer to see first-hand how it is done.
-For a different type of experience, you can try cross-country skiing as Perisher boasts over 100km of marked cross-country trails.
-Go for a tranquil glide or go hard for a decent workout.
-You can even organise lessons through an operator like K7 Adventures.
+Go behind the scenes and ride on a Perisher snow groomer to see first-hand how the slopes are kept so perfectly groomed.
+For a different experience, try cross-country skiing on one of Perisher’s 100 kms of marked cross-country trails.
+Enjoy a tranquil glide or go hard for a decent workout, you can also organise lessons through K7 Adventures.

 A backcountry experience is easy to arrange with Snowy Mountains Backcountry offering a variety of programs from introductory to advanced.
 They also have split boarding, snowshoeing and ski touring with the slopes around Guthega, a ski tourer’s delight.
 Before you do anything off-piste or in the backcountry, please read these alpine safety tips carefully.

 Perisher has a great selection of restaurants and cafes dotted all around the resort.
-The Perisher Centre at Front Valley is the main hub for breakfast and lunch, with excellent meals and drinks also to be had at the Man From Snowy River Hotel, the White Spider at the Eiger and Snow Gums at the Perisher Valley Hotel.
+The Perisher Centre at Front Valley is the main hub for breakfast and lunch, with excellent meals and drinks also on offer at the Man From Snowy River Hotel, the White Spider at the Eiger and Snow Gums at the Perisher Valley Hotel.
 At Guthega, the Alpine Inn is the spot for lunch, with lots of cosy places on the mountain for hot chocolate and coffee.

 In warmer months Perisher changes from the Southern Hemisphere’s largest ski resort to a tranquil base for bushwalking and mountain biking in beautiful Kosciuszko National Park.
 This lovely area of the NSW Snowy Mountains includes Perisher, Blue Cow, Smiggin Holes and Guthega.